TheTeaCat/CameraThing/camera-thing/HARDWARE.md

 ## Recipe

 Here is precisely how I did it, you can set up your breadboard differently or use different GPIO pins if you want to rearrange things.
+There is a picture in the [Example Image](#example-image) section of this document.

 1. Jump the TTGO's 3.3v and ground pins to the +ve and -ve rails on your breadboard respectively.
 2. Wire up your button: